Skip to content

 Commercial haptic gloves are mainly designed to provide force feedback and in some cases also texture sensation in specific VR applications like simulation-based pilot training.
 From the texture sensation perspective, existing devices have focused on simulating the feel of solid objects in VR.

-However, the research on liquid-based haptic experiences is still in its infancy, with only a few examples available.
+However, the research on liquid-based and thermal haptic experiences is still in its infancy, with only a few examples available.

 Project Goals